keycloak/keycloak-quickstarts/app-profile-saml-jee-jsp/README.md

 * Move the file `keycloak-saml.xml` to the `config/` directory in the root of the quickstart

 As an alternative you can create the client by importing the file [client-import.json](config/client-import.json) and copying [config/keycloak-saml-example.xml](config/keycloak-saml-example.xml) to `config/keycloak-saml.xml`.
-Finally, you need to edit `config/keycloak-saml.xml` and replace `REPLACE WITH REALM CERTIFICATE` with the actual realm certificate.
+In case you work with a realm that you created, you need to edit `config/keycloak-saml.xml` and replace `<PrivateKeyPem>` and `<CertificatePem>` with the actual realm certificate.
 You can retrieve the realm certificate from the admin console from `Keys` under `Realm Settings`.